 — feeling big smile

-ABOUT THE AUTHOR (from his website)
+ABOUT THE AUTHOR (from the book jacket)

 Glenn Cooper is the internationally best-selling author of the “Library of the Dead” trilogy, “The Tenth Chamber” and “The Devil Will Come”.
 He graduated from Harvard with a degree in archeology and received a medical degree from Tufts University before practicing medicine as an infectious diseases specialist.
 He was the CEO of a biotechnology company for almost twenty years, has written numerous screenplays and has produced three independent feature films.
 His novels have sold more than six million copies in thirty one languages.